 Students who violate the College's conduct standards may be given a warning, placed on probation, suspended or withdrawn from the program.
-The punishment shall be determined by the seriousness of the act and the number of previous offenses; however, Spartan College reserves the right to invoke any level of discipline described below even for a first offense if, at the College's discretion, such discipline is warranted.
+The punishment shall be determined by the seriousness of the act and the number of previous offenses; however, Spartan College of Aeronautics and Technology reserves the right to invoke any level of discipline described below even for a first offense if, at the College's discretion, such discipline is warranted.
 (Also refer to Financial Aid Related Actions)